neurodata-arxiv/CAJAL/test/README.md

 ```
 (to uncomment a line in Matlab, remove the `%` character from the start of the line.
 Note that the code editor in the Matlab UI has an uncomment button)

-Running the unit tests for the first time will also initialize the image database.
-It is normal to see errors on the first unit test run.
-Errors on subsequent runs indicate problems, either with your OCP installation or your CAJAL files.